Skip Navigation

 Forward-thinking universities and colleges are already implementing these changes to create more inclusive, efficient, and financially sustainable dining operations for students, faculty, and staff.
 With the support of non-profits working on the plant-forward movement we can spread these changes across the university system.

-What we learned by attending NACUFS 2025.
-From the engaging presentations, we identified three critical challenges facing campus dining and how plant-based defaults offer effective solutions.
+From the engaging presentations at NACUFS Conference, we identified three critical challenges facing campus dining and how plant-based defaults offer effective solutions.